microshare/microshare.github.io/docs/0.1/getting-started/quick-start.md

 * Write a few record at your initial recType.

 The two Robots are activated in succession.
 If the fake temperature created is above 30, you receive an email alert.

+For more available Robot methods, check our [Robot's library](../../advanced/robots-libraries)